 - Do not share water bottles, spoons, lip balm, etc.

 - Don’t use personal utensils in the communal cooking pot or reach hands into food bag.

-- Don’t cook for the group if you’re sick.
+- Keep a clean camp kitchen.
+Don’t cook for the group if you’re sick.

 - Clean cooking and eating utensils well and rinse with hot, disinfected water.

 - Cough into elbows or clothing to avoid spreading an airborne virus.

 Sometimes having a cold can affect your expedition and how you feel enough that it may be best to call it quits.
 Here are a few guidelines for when it’s necessary to evacuate yourself or someone else with a cold.